 Quiche is delicious served all by itself as a main dish, or at a brunch party along with some delicious Monte Cristo grilled cheese sandwiches and a fresh cucumber radish salad, followed with a tasty slice of coffee cake!

 - 1 9-inch frozen pie crust

 - 1 small onion diced

 - 5 ounces fresh spinach roughly chopped with large stems removed

 - 1 ½ cups grated Gruyère cheese divided

 - 4 large eggs room temperature

-- 1 ¼ cups heavy cream
+- 1 ¼ cups heavy cream or light cream

 - ½ teaspoon kosher salt